renaissance-publishing/renaissance/content/chapters/19-races.md

 #### Mindsharing Dwarves

-In CY 509, Dwarven explorers discovered a strange, psionically-active fungus beneath the low peak of a small island in the northern Haven Isles.
+In CY 509, Dwarven explorers discovered a strange, psionically active fungus beneath the low peak of a small island in the northern Haven Isles.
 The fungus proved to have remarkable capabilities, and an entirely new Dwarven culture has developed around it.
 This organism is called "Fahra" in Hud, which is derived from "Fehr," or fungus; Clans that have accepted the organism as a symbiot are called Fahrat Clans.
 The Common word for the organism is "Mindshare Fungus," which is an apt description of what it does.